polkadot-developers/substrate-docs/content/md/en/docs/reference/glossary.md

 A fixed, equal interval of time used by consensus engines such as [Aura](#aura-aka-authority-round) and [BABE](#blind-assignment-of-blockchain-extension-babe).
 In each slot, a subset of [authorities](#authority) is permitted—or obliged—to [author](#author) a [block](#block).

+## SS58

+SS58 is a simple address format designed for Substrate based chains.
+It is heavily based on Bitcoin's [`Base-58-check` format](https://en.bitcoin.it/wiki/Base58Check_encoding) with a few alterations.
+These are represented by a `base-58` encoded value to identify a specific account on a specific Substrate chain.
+The [canonical `ss58-registry`](https://github.com/paritytech/ss58-registry) details account metadata, like the network prefix and website, for various networks.

 ## stake-weighted voting